VBIndex/py_vb_toolbox/README.md

                [-t tolerance] [-mi max iterations] [-debug] -s file -d file -o file

 Calculate the Vogt-Bailey index of a dataset.
-For more information, check https://github.com/VBIndex/py_vb_toolbox.
+For more information, refer to https://github.com/VBIndex/py_vb_toolbox.

 optional arguments:
-  -h, --help            show this help message and exit -j N, --jobs N        Maximum number of jobs to be used.
-If abscent, one job
+  -h, --help            Show this help message and exit.
+  -j N, --jobs N        Maximum number of jobs to be used.
+If absent, one job
                         per CPU will be spawned.
-  -n norm, --norm norm  Laplacian normalization to be used.
+  -n norm, --norm norm  Laplacian normalization to be employed.
 Possibilities are
                         "geig", "unnorm", "rw" and "sym".
 Defaults to geig for the full brain and ROI analyses, and to unnorm otherwise.
   -fb, --full-brain     Calculate full brain feature gradient analysis.
-  -hy, --hybrid         Calculate VB index with hybrid approach.
+  -hy, --hybrid         Calculate searchlight VB index with hybrid approach.
   -m file, --mask file  File containing the labels to identify the cortex,
                         rather than the medial brain structures.
-This flag must be set for normal analysis and full brain analysis.
+This flag must be set for the searchlight and full brain analyses.
   -c file, --clusters file
-                        File containing the surface clusters.
-Cluster with index 0 are expected to denote the medial brain structures and will be ignored.
+                        File specifying the surface clusters.
+The cluster with index 0 is expected to denote the medial brain structures and will be ignored.
   -t tolerance, --tol tolerance
                         Residual tolerance (stopping criterion) for LOBPCG.
                         Default value = sqrt(10e-18)*n, where n is the number of nodes per graph.
+Note that the LOBPCG algorithm is only utilised for full-brain analysis.
   -mi max iterations, --maxiter max iterations
                         Maximum number of iterations for LOBPCG.
 Defaults to 50.